Audio/MIDI multitrack recording software

 MPE MIDI Input

 There's an MPE check box for each MIDI Input Device.
-MPE (MIDI Polyphonic Expression) uses separate MIDI channels for each note so each note can have its own pitch bend, brightness and aftertouch controls.
-MultitrackStudio maps these controls to MIDI 2.0 per-note pitch band / per-note brightness and MIDI 1.0 poly aftertouch respectively.
+MPE (MIDI Polyphonic Expression) uses separate MIDI channels for each note, so each note can have its own pitch bend, brightness, and aftertouch controls.
+MultitrackStudio maps these controls to MIDI 2.0 per-note pitch bend / per-note brightness and MIDI 1.0 poly aftertouch, respectively.

 MIDI Out Device Options